VytautasV/NintendoGames/README.md

 ### How to run

-Download and run as Py script.
+Download and run as Py script on machine with Python 3 instalation.
 Games data is stored in a two levels dictionary file 'dic', sorted by genre and rating.

 Txt iterface provides 3 groups of functions:
 1. Summary (4): count games by genre, count words in games names, sort and prints counts.
-2. Search (2): search based on 3 criteria, print a list.
+2. Search (2): search based on 3 criteria, print a list of recommended games.
 3. Flow (1): implements CLI interface.

 ### Credits